-Executive Summary: Norway 2

-I. National participation in OGP 11

-II.
-Action plan development 14

-III.
-Action plan implementation 18

-IV.
-Analysis of action plan contents .
-25

-3. "Simplify" ("Enkelt og greit")

-4. Electronic Public Record (OEP) - (Offentlig elektronisk postjournal)

-5. Re-use of public sector information (PSI)

-6. Access to health data

-7. Renewal of the Government's website (regjeringen.no - government.no) .37

-8. Declaration of principles for interaction and dialogue with NGOs

-9. Simplification and digital administration of arrangements for NGOs 41

-10. Registering and preserving digital documentation produced

-by public bodies

-11. The Norwegian Citizen Survey (Innbyggerundersøkelsen)

-12. Whistle-blowing .
-47

-13. Strengthened information exchange for more efficient crime prevention

-and combating

-14. Strengthening the transparency of public authorities and administration.

-15. E-Government with an end-user focus

-16. Plain Legal Language

-17. Norwegian Grants Portal (MFA)18.
-An international convention or agreement on financial transparency

-19. Reducing conflicts of interests - Post-employment regulations

-20. Centre for Integrity in the Defence Sector

-21. Modernising public governance

-22. Transparency in the management of oil and gas revenue

-23. Transparency in the management of the Government Pension Fund (GPF)

-24. Transparency and anti-corruption efforts

-25. The municipal sector

-V. Process: Self-assessment

-VI.
-Country context

-VII.
-General recommendations

-VIII.
-Methodology and sources 83

-IX.
+Executive Summary: Norway 2 I. National participation in OGP 11 II.
+Action plan development 14 III.
+Action plan implementation 18 IV.
+Analysis of action plan contents 1.
+Public review and public consultation 2.
+A better overview of committees, boards, and councils - More public access to information and better opportunities for further use 25 3.
+"Simplify" ("Enkelt og greit") 29 4.
+Electronic Public Record (OEP) - (Offentlig elektronisk postjournal) 5.
+Re-use of public sector information (PSI) 6.
+Access to health data 33 35 7.
+Renewal of the Government's website (regjeringen.no - government.no) 8.
+Declaration of principles for interaction and dialogue with NGOs 9.
+Simplification and digital administration of arrangements for NGOs by public bodies 11.
+The Norwegian Citizen Survey (Innbyggerundersøkelsen) 12.
+Whistle-blowing 45 13.
+Strengthened information exchange for more efficient crime prevention and combating 49 14.
+Strengthening the transparency of public authorities and administration .
+15. E-Government with an end-user focus 51 54 16.
+Plain Legal Language 17.
+Norwegian Grants Portal (MFA) 18.
+An international convention or agreement on financial transparency 60 Reducing conflicts of interests - Post-employment regulations Centre for Integrity in the Defence Sector 64 21.
+Modernising public governance 22.
+Transparency in the management of oil and gas revenue 23.
+Transparency in the management of the Government Pension Fund (GPF) 68 23.
+Transparency in the management of the Government Pension Fund (GFF) 24.
+Transparency and anti-corruption efforts 72 V. Process: Self-assessment VI.
+Country context 78 VII.
+General recommendations 80 VIII.
+Methodology and sources 83 IX.
 Eligibility requirements 86